msantosh1188/sample-rest-api/README.md

 # sample-rest-api
+> Application Program Interface in REST, is a set of API End Points that share common purpose.
+> We will use Swagger Definition as standard approach to design the API Interface.

 This Project is a Sample REST API project, which was designed using Swagger Editor.
 This Project Contains following Projects.